 There are numerous different types of drum tuners that can give us a helping hand.
 Whether you want them analog or digital, tension or pitch testing, there are lots of options on the market.

-The 5 Best Drum Tuners – Our Pick
+The 5 Best Drum Tuners (2021)

 1. DrumDial Precision Drum Tuner

 This tuner has to be used together with good hearing and ability to tune the drums, at least for the first time.
-Since it doesn’t show you the exact note your drum is playing when you hit it, like other tuners, you still need to have a good ear to get the tuning part right.
+Since it doesn’t show you the exact note your drum is playing when you hit it, you still need to have a good ear to get the tuning part right.

 2. DrumDial Digital Drum Tuner

-Essentially, they work in the same way, but this baby doesn’t have an analog gauge which points tension with the needle, but more modern LED display.
+Essentially, they work in the same way, but this ones has a more modern LED display.
 This can come very useful if you’re out on the road and tuning your drums in the dark environment because this LED display has a backlight, as opposed to the gauge with which you have to have a flashlight on you.

-4. Tune-Bot Studio TBS-001
+3. Tune-Bot Studio TBS-001

 This is one of the most known drum tuners out there and for a good reason.
 Tune-bot TBS-001 works on the same principle as a guitar tuner, simply recording the drum and giving you a reading of the sound, by which you can then fine–tune your drums.

 You can use an app on the phone to get suggestions from tuner maker about how to get your drums tuned finely and a great plus of this tuner is that you can tune your drums by note, which is great in a recording setting especially.